MarinaMariano/AML-Project-MIMIC-CXR-JPG-Dataset/README.md

 ### **Image preprocessing**

-To allow  confrontations, all images are resized to `224x224` (opinabile) and converted to RGB format. and Pixel values are normalized to the `[0, 1]` range.
+To allow  confrontations, all images are resized to `224x224` and converted to RGB format. and Pixel values are normalized to the `[0, 1]` range.

 ### **Data augmentation (training only)**